cube3power/atsd/rule-engine/window.md

 ### Count Based Windows

 Count-based windows accumulate up to the specified number of samples.
-The samples are sorted in **order of arrival**, with the most recently received sample placed at the end of the array.
+Samples are sorted in **order of arrival**, with the most recently received sample placed at the end of the array.
 When the window is full, the first (oldest by arrival time) sample is removed from the window to free up space at the end of the array for an incoming sample.

 ![Count Based Window](images/count_based_window3.png "count_based_window")